andlarson/RS_TP_Adaptation/README.md

 ---
-# !!!UPDATE!!! #
+# UPDATE #

-Significant changes to the software architecture are necessary.
+Significant changes to the software architecture and implementation are necessary.
 The functionality that we desire is not natively supported by Abaqus.
 In particular, Abaqus' meshing routines are not robust, material removal is not natively supported in Abaqus (and workarounds to do material removal in Abaqus do not fulfill our needs), and we need custom meshing algorithms to support canonicalization.
 As such, we are in the process of rewriting a large portion of this repository.
+This is primarily being done on the `migrate_to_cpp` branch.

 ---